-Students who go by a name different than their legal name or those who've changed their name may be confused when it comes to deciding what to use when applying for a job.
+Students who go by a name different than their legal name or those who've changed their name (example: due to change in marital status) may be confused when it comes to deciding on what to use when applying for a job.
 It's best to be consistent across all job-related materials.
 Remember that employers will need to match up your resume, cover letter, online application materials, calls to references, and background checks.